top of page

 State: Georgia

-Wykinia Culbreth is a Fatherhood Practitioner within a state government Maternal and Child Health section, whose goal is to intentionally engage fathers through existing programs and services and serve as a resource and linkage to fathers, families, and practitioners.
+Wykinia Jones is a Fatherhood Practitioner within a state government Maternal and Child Health section, whose goal is to intentionally engage fathers through existing programs and services and serve as a resource and linkage to fathers, families, and practitioners.
 Wykinia’s work is accomplished using three core strategies: capacity building, collaboration, and coordination across traditional and non-traditional partners.
 She serves as lead and co-lead on multiple cross-sector projects that seek to create a culture of inclusion for fathers in research, policy, and practice across the state.

 K Brooks_profile pic.jpeg